AtanasovAtanas/pb-interactive-csharp/EN/03-Conditional-Statements-Advanced/06-Homework.md

 * Print **"The daily limit was exceeded."** if the limit is exceeded
 * Print **"Insufficient availability."** if the balance isn't enough

+# Example
+## Input
+- 420
+- 20
+- 25
+## Output
+- The withdraw was successful.
+## Input
+- 10
+- 50
+- 20
+## Output
+- The daily limit was exceeded.
+- Insufficient availability.
 [/task-description]
 [tests]
 [test]